Easy-Systems/documentations/CONTRIBUTING.md

 >[core]
 >	excludesfile = C:/Users/warsh/.gitignore_global
 >```
-> Also ther is a file thats cant be added to the list, this file need to be hidn with this run command
+> Also ther is a file thats can´t be added to the list,
-> `git update-index --assume-unchanged docusaurus/package.json`
+> this file need to be hidn with this run command `git update-index --assume-unchanged docusaurus/package.json`

 ### Code Conventions